CVarisco/create-component-app/README.md

 - Include a test file (with enzyme)
 - Set the destionation `path` of the new component

-### You can create a configuration file in your current project directory
+### Create components based on a configuration file in your current project directory

-Create-component-app uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
+create-component-app uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
 This means you can configure cca via:

 * A `.ccarc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json`.